 Mathew Salvaris is a data scientist at Microsoft.
-Previously, Mathew was a data scientist for a small startup that provided analytics for fund managers and a postdoctoral researcher at UCL’s Institute of Cognitive Neuroscience, where he worked with Patrick Haggard in the area of volition and free will, devising models to decode human decisions in real time from the motor cortex using electroencephalography (EEG), and a postdoctoral position at the University of Essex’s Brain Computer Interface group, where he worked on BCIs for computer mouse control.
+Previously, Mathew was a data scientist for a small startup that provided analytics for fund managers and a postdoctoral researcher at UCL’s Institute of Cognitive Neuroscience, where he worked with Patrick Haggard in the area of volition and free will, devising models to decode human decisions in real time from the motor cortex using electroencephalography (EEG).
+He also held a postdoctoral position in the University of Essex’s Brain Computer Interface Group, where he worked on BCIs for computer mouse control.
 Mathew holds a PhD in brain computer interfaces and an MSc in distributed artificial intelligence.

 Miguel González-Fierro is a senior data scientist at Microsoft UK, where he helps customers leverage their processes using big data and machine learning.
 Previously, he was CEO and founder of Samsamia Technologies, a company that created a visual search engine for fashion items, allowing users to find products using images instead of words, and founder of the Robotics Society of Universidad Carlos III, which developed different projects related to UAVs, mobile robots, small humanoids competitions, and 3D printers.
 Miguel also worked as a robotics scientist at Universidad Carlos III of Madrid and King’s College London, where his research focused on learning from demonstration, reinforcement learning, computer vision, and dynamic control of humanoid robots.
 He holds a BSc and MSc in electrical engineering and an MSc and PhD in robotics.

-Ilia is a Data Scientist working on applying ML and deep-learning solutions in industry.
+Ilia Karmanov is a data scientist working on applying machine learning and deep learning solutions in industry.
 He is particularly interested in statistical theory behind deep learning.
 Ilia holds an MSc in economics from the London School of Economics.

 ©2018, O’Reilly UK Ltd • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com